spreeker/website/source/guides/debugging.md

 ## If All Else Fails

 The most anoying kinds of bugs are the ones without a usable callstack or complete lack of even an error.

 ### Devide and conquer

-This is the last resort to finding the cause of an bug.
-The only option left to do is to disable more and more of your code until you have singled out the malfunction piece of code.
+Devide and conquer is the last resort to finding the cause of an bug.
+The only option left to
+do is to disable more and more of your code until you have singled out the malfunction piece of code.